 The area of Greater Manchester takes in the city itself, but also the surrounding towns of Bolton, Bury, Wigan, Rochdale, Salford, Stockport, Altrincham, and Oldham.
 A few short years ago it would have been laughable to suggest that the Manchester area could provide an enjoyable tourism experience, but a cultural renaissance has taken place that has transformed this industrial region into a vibrant centre of culture and the arts.

 In the centre of Manchester a variety of public buildings and art centres attest to this revival.
 The Pumphouse People's History Museum recalls the social history of the area, while the City Art Gallery houses a wonderful collection of fine art.

 Within the Castlefield Urban Heritage Park was the site of the very first passenger train station in the world, and the remains of an early Roman fort can be seen.
 Tour Granada Studios, home to the enduring TV soap opera Coronation Street, or visit the excellent Museum of Science and Industry.

-photo of Hall i' th' Wood is © Alexander P Kapp, republished with gratitude under a Creative Commons license
+photo of Hall i' th' Wood is © David Dixon, republished with gratitude under a Creative Commons license